 A good idea is to do a weighted average, weight the ticket by the estimated time instead of consider all tickets as being "equals".

 For example, if we have 2 tickets, one with 2 hours of estimative and 100% done and other with 8 hours of estimative and 25% done, the progress bar should show 40% done instead of 63% (because tickets with more estimated time probably will take more time).

 The only issue on that is to define a default value for the ticket that doesn't have the estimated time filled.
 Maybe it could be the average estimated time of all tickets, or something this way...

-#4 Updated by Eric Voisard about 11 years ago
+#4 Updated by Eric Voisard over 11 years ago

 I'm not sure there is always a linear relation between progresses made in the resolution of an issue and the time spent on it.
 In my opinion, %Done is % of work done, not % of time spent, and the owner of an issue is supposed to know better than an automated time averaging how far he is from the resolution of his issue.

 I'd prefer to give the developer the ability to provide an estimate of his actual work, even if it's a rough estimation.

 In that sense, there are many other factors than time that enter into consideration for such an estimation (hitting a snag, delays, human factors, etc) and a simple automated weighted average on time would be too rigid and it would be the naive solution.